Setsurinne/MusicPlayer/README.md

 To do list: (21.6.1)

-□ Music play bar, which could show the progressa and control the music
+√ （21.6.9） Music play bar, which could show the progress and control the music

+□ Overhaul the code: Refractoring.

 □ Music detailed info display